 In 2009, Maria transitioned to Seattle, and has since performed with Jherek Bischoff, Paul Kikuchi, Ahamefule J. Oluo, Led to Sea, Amanda Palmer, Mirah, Lemolo, NOCCO, John Teske, Scrape, Jason Webley, Jónsi (Sigur Ros) & Alex Somers, Hauschka, Lee Oscar, Seattle Modern Orchestra, Degenerate Art Ensemble, Wayne Horvitz, DeVotchKa, Karin Stevens Dance, B’shnorkestra, Mark Morris Dance Group, Dance Theater of Harlem and a few others.

 Maria has been Adjunct Faculty at Lakeside Middle and Upper Schools, a String Specialist with the Seattle Youth Symphony Orchestra in the Schools Program, and a private string & chamber ensemble teacher in West Seattle.
 She has Adjudicated String Festivals in Washington and California, and has presented String Pedagogy Workshops to Seattle Music Partners.

 In 2016 Maria studied the Art of Sound Healing with Irene Ingalls of the Seattle Sound Temple and became an Usui Reiki Master with Marie Manuchehri R.N.
-Maria opened Earthtone Healing Arts in January 2018, where she offers intuitive healing sessions and music lessons in West Seattle.
+Maria opened Earthtone Healing in January 2018, where she offers intuitive healing sessions and music lessons in West Seattle.
 She maintains a fulfilling, creative life of music, exploring, gardening, meditation and yoga.